INFORMATION ABOUT TAX-FREE SAVING ACCOUNTS FOR DISABLED INDIVIDUALS

-The person with signature authority may be the eligible individual's agent under a power of attorney or, if none, a conservator or legal guardian, spouse, parent, sibling, grandparent of the eligible individual, or a representative payee appointed for the eligible individual by SSA, in that order.
+A person with signature authority over an ABLE account may administer the account on behalf of the individual.
+The person may be the eligible individual's agent under a power of attorney or, if none, a conservator or legal guardian, spouse, parent, sibling, grandparent of the eligible individual, or a representative payee appointed for the eligible individual by SSA, in that order.
 Be aware that the representative payee appointed by SSA may not be the same person who has signature authority over the beneficiary's ABLE account.

 7. Do ABLE account balances count toward the SSI statutory resource limit?